01 - The context

 4. Worked the cross-platform experience.
 Mobile flow was primary; web kept same interaction logic.

-5. Prepared the complete handoff before leaving in April 2024.
+6. Prepared the complete handoff before leaving in April 2024.
+Behavior contract, component spec, and edge case matrix.
+The team shipped without a single clarification round.

-6. Used AI tools to accelerate validation.
-Claude for edge case simulation before production design.
+7. Used AI tools to accelerate validation.
+Claude for adversarial edge case simulation before production design.

 04 - Process artifacts